Mayank-Kaneriya1442/tour-travels-management-system/README.md

 # Tour and Travels Management System

 ## Description
-This project is a web-based Tour and Travels Management System developed using PHP and MySQL.
-It allows users to browse tour packages, make bookings, and manage their travel plans.
-An admin panel is implemented to manage users, bookings, and tour details efficiently.
-The system provides a simple and user-friendly interface for smooth operation.
+This is a web-based Tour and Travels Management System developed using PHP and MySQL.
+It allows users to explore tour packages, make bookings, and manage travel plans.
+An admin panel is provided to manage users, bookings, and tour details.

+## Features
+- User registration and login system
+- Tour package browsing
+- Booking management
+- Admin panel for managing users and tours

 ## Technologies Used
 - HTML
 - CSS
-- JavaScript
+- Bootstrap
 - PHP

-## Features
-- Login system
-- Admin panel
-- Booking system
+- MySQL

 ## Author
 Mayank Kaneriya